JadeStrike/BSE_Portfolio_Enmanuel/index.md

 </p>

 # Final Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My final milestone is using processing to control the arm.
+Processing is a new computer language/extension of the Java language which aims to introduce programming languages to electronic art and electronic art to programmers.
+The first step to my final milestone was to download processing, which was very simple.
+The next step was to upload the code to the arm that would allow it to receive and inputs from processing.
+Finally, I had to run the code in the processing app that would allow it to send inputs in the first place.
+Once all of this was complete, I was able to control the arm through the processing interface.
+I can also control it using my keyboard.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}